RebootJeff/rebootjeff.github.io/source/_posts/2013-09-04-coding-bootcamp-research-how-to-compare-bootcamps.markdown

 (For the record, I like the idea of mandatory yoga, but I've seen [negative reactions](http://qr.ae/IL5Mc) to the fact.)

-I will try to explore the question of "how do you prioritize factors?" in much greater details in upcoming blog posts that focus on a few factors at a time.
+I will try to explore the question of "how do you prioritize factors?" in much greater detail in upcoming blog posts that focus on a few factors at a time.

 # How do you gather info?